Welcome to your new home

 Your Responsibilities for Maintenance and Repair

-Regardless of whether the whole or part of the lease is owned by Retirement Living Leaseholders:
+Regardless of the share purchased in the Lease, Retirement Living Leaseholders:

-1) Own and are responsible for the maintenance and repair of everything inside your home or which relates solely to it.
+1) Own and are responsible for the maintenance and repair of everything inside the home or which relates solely to it.

 2) Are also responsible for: